Have you ever been so intensively involved in doing something that time seems to fly by and all your cares seem to melt away for a few moments?

-This experience where you have full involvement and enjoyment of the activity is also known as ‘BEING IN THE ZONE’.
+This experience where you have full involvement and enjoyment of the activity is also known as being in ‘the zone’.
 It’s a pleasurable state where you have complete absorption and time flies.

+You might already have your own regular special ‘thing’ you do which is conducive to the state of flow.
 You can experience flow many places: During study, at work, while playing music, making love or playing sport.
-You also experience it during certain exercise and that’s where we can help you.
+You also experience it during teaching aerial, that’s where we can help you!

-First, you want to choose something that is enjoyable to you.
+- First, you want to choose something that is enjoyable to you.

-Next, it’s about tinkering to find the right level of challenge for your own skill in that activity.
+Then it’s about tinkering to find the right level of challenge for your own skill in that activity.

 This is because the flow state sits right between a certain arousal and the sense of being in control.
 If the challenge is too hard then your lack of control will create rising anxiety which will deflect away any ecstatic flow state.

 If the activity is too easy and boredom or apathy will result so the required arousal will dissipate.
 It needs to be an activity that requires complete concentration so that all those other everyday mundane thoughts switch off.